CGGrimsley/Lootbot/README.md

   - `!inventory` – Display the total inventory of the user.
   - `!append` – Correct the last detected item count if OCR made a mistake.
   - `!clearinv` – Admin-only command to wipe all inventory data.
+  - `!restart` - Admin-only command to force restart of the bot.

 ### Requirements
 - **Python**: 3.10